yandex-cloud/docs/en/_tutorials/dataplatform/clickhouse-sharding.md

       No shard groups are needed for [classic sharding](#shard-example).

+   {% if audience != "internal" %}

    1. [Configure security groups](../../managed-clickhouse/operations/connect.md#configuring-security-groups) for your cluster so you can connect to it online.

+   {% endif %}

-- Using Terraform
+- Using {{ TF }}

    {% if audience != "internal" %}

    1. If you don't have {{ TF }} yet, set up and configure it according to the [instructions](../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
    1. Download [the file with provider settings](https://github.com/yandex-cloud/examples/tree/master/tutorials/terraform/provider.tf).
 Place it in a separate working directory and [specify the parameter values](../../tutorials/infrastructure-management/terraform-quickstart.md#configure-provider).

+   {% endif %}

    1. In the same working directory, download the configuration file for one of the sharding examples described below:

-   {% endif %}

       * [simple-sharding.tf](https://github.com/yandex-cloud/examples/tree/master/tutorials/terraform/clickhouse-sharding/simple-sharding.tf): Classic sharding.
       * [sharding-with-group.tf](https://github.com/yandex-cloud/examples/tree/master/tutorials/terraform/clickhouse-sharding/sharding-with-group.tf): Group-based sharding.